 Can I use the SGI as a re-amping device?

-No. The Radial SGI employs a proprietary balanced signal between the TX transmit module and the RX receive module, making in unsuitable for typical line level signals.
+No. The SGI employs a proprietary balanced signal between the TX transmit module and the RX receive module, making in unsuitable for typical line level signals.

 Why is the SGI bright yellow?